dask/dask/docs/source/ml.rst

        storage=storage,  # This makes the study Dask-enabled )

-Then we just run many optimize methods in parallel.
+Then we run many optimize methods in parallel.

 .. code-block:: python